drug-design/course/docs/chapters/molecular-similarity.md

 ### Bioisosteric Replacements
 *[Bioisosteric]: A compound resulting from the exchange of a group of atoms with another and having similar biological properties to the parent compound.

-Bioisosteric replacement means the replacement of undesired functional groups with functionally similar, but structurally different "bioisosteres".
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/bioisosteric-replacements-e51c9034'><i class='fa fa-play' aria-hidden='true'></i></button>Bioisosteric replacement means the replacement of undesired functional groups with functionally similar, but structurally different "bioisosteres".
 Functional groups may be undesired for a multitude of reasons, including metabolic instability.
 In the example below two acidic groups were replaced by equivalent bioisosteres.
 *[bioisostere]: A compound resulting from the exchange of a group of atoms with another and having similar biological properties to the parent compound.
 *[bioisosteres]: A compound resulting from the exchange of a group of atoms with another and having similar biological properties to the parent compound.
 *[Bioisosteric]: A compound resulting from the exchange of a group of atoms with another and having similar biological properties to the parent compound.